Add or Edit a Source Using One of the Available Connectors

-When you want to create a source using a Google account that is not in your company’s domain or simply not the account you are currently signed in with:
+When you want to create a source using a Google account that isn’t in your company’s domain or not the account you’re currently logged in with:

 By default, the source content will be available only to you, the source creator.

 In the Add a Source of Searchable Content panel (main menu, under Content, select Sources > Add Source button), click Google Drive, and then Google Drive (personal).

 In the window that appears, log in with the email and password of the user whose Google Drive content you want to make searchable.

 Under Coveo Cloud Platform wants to access your Google Account, click Allow.